This document has been updated for compatibility with the UK GDPR and is ready for use from the start of 2021.

 The language used in this Employee Data Policy limits its context and applicability to personal data relating to employees.
-For a more general data protection policy (for customer data, for example), please refer to our GDPR Data Protection Policy, available in the Business document folder.
+For a more general data protection policy (for customer data, for example), please refer to our standard Data Protection Policy, available in the Business document folder.

-This document is designed for business use only, and certain provisions of the GDPR relating to public authorities and other official bodies have not been fully incorporated.
+This document is designed for business use only, and certain provisions of the UK GDPR relating to public authorities and other official bodies have not been fully incorporated.

 This document is also available in the Business document folder.